dyllamt/smart-spark/README.md

 # Smart Spark

-Processing for S.M.A.R.T. hard-drive statistics using the SPARK framework.
+Processing for S.M.A.R.T. hard-drive statistics using the spark framework.

 ## Installation